 Progressive Gay Rights

-Let’s build a stronger case: Taiwan is one of the very few places in Asia that has anti-discrimination laws on the basis of sexual orientation.
-There are about 9 countries that allow homosexual people to serve in the military, but only Isreal and Taiwan provide a wider range of LGBT rights.
+Let’s build a stronger case: Taiwan is one of the very few places in Asia that has anti-discrimination laws on the basis of orientation.
+There are about 9 countries that allow gay people to serve in the military, but only Isreal and Taiwan provide a wider range of LGBT rights.

 Here’s where it gets really interesting.
-Many opinion polls over time have found the majority of the Taiwanese population supports same-sex marriage.
+Many opinion polls over time have found the majority of the Taiwanese population supports gay marriage.
 Support is highest among 20-29-year-olds but decreases significantly with age.
 Older generations worldwide are more conservative, but name a country where that isn’t the case!

 Interestingly, Taiwanese are very open-minded, even the government is liberal.
 The government decided in 2004 kids should be educated about LGBT-acceptance in school, so they passed the Gender Equity Education Act, requiring schools to teach gender equality and diversity.
 This might explain why the younger generation is much more liberal than the older generation.